Best Toaster Oven

 It's easy to balk at this oven's absurdly high list price, but don't let it scare you too much.
 You can generally find it for much less at online retailers.
 Overall the Smart Oven is a bit better and tends to sell for a bit less, but for those that don't like its styling, the KitchenAid is a worthy alternative.

 Senior Research Analyst Michelle Powell has worked for more than a decade in the specialty food industry, including four years as the manager of an artisanal bakery.
 This experience affords her the knowledge and skill needed to meticulously compare the food offerings and other attributes of our testing ovens.
 Senior Editor Max Mutter has been assessing the relative attributes of kitchen appliances at TechGearLab for four years, has now penned reviews on more than 100 ovens, air fryers, pressure cookers, waffle makers, and espresso machines.

-In order to find the best toaster ovens currently on the market, we researched more than 100 before purchasing the very best at full price — we never accept any free samples from manufacturers in order to remain completely objective.
+To find the best toaster ovens currently on the market, we researched more than 100 before purchasing the very best at full price — we never accept any free samples from manufacturers to help achieve our goal of providing unbiased expert reviews.
 We then used those ovens to make more than 1000 slices of toast, more than 300 bagels, over 100 frozen pizzas, and dozens of cakes, cookies, and bags of tater tots, comparing each in side-by-side taste tests.
-We also used 2 professionally calibrated thermometers to test the temperature accuracy of the ovens at varying temperatures and assessed their overall user-friendliness and ease of cleaning.
+To test temperature accuracy, we used two professionally calibrated thermometers.
+We then assessed their overall user-friendliness and ease of cleaning.
 No matter your needs or budget, out testing results can help you find the perfect countertop cooker.

 Related: How We Tested Toaster Ovens